Snyder's Justice League cut hits HBO Max in 2021

 In the near future, space travel has become too expensive to pursue and too boring for people to pay attention to — until Christine Ocampos introduces a teleportation device that she intends to fund in a new and novel way: By traveling to strange new worlds, meeting new civilizations and having sex with them in order to broadcast on the internet as the final frontier of pornography.

-This series sounds like it’ll be fun as hell and writer Tim Seeley describes a story with a ton more depth and emotion than what you’d expect from one about humans having sex with aliens to fund their research.
+This series sounds like it’ll be a blast.
+Writer Tim Seeley describes a story with a ton more depth and emotion than what you’d expect from one about humans having sex with aliens to fund their research.

 I followed Seeley because of his work on Hack/Slack many years back and Sarah Beattie is one of the funniest people on Twitter so I have a ton of faith in this team to provide a pretty entertaining book.